swiftlang/swift/docs/LogicalObjects.rst

 memory, passing the temporary, and then calling the setter with the new value in the temporary when the method call is done.
 This last step is called writeback.

-(About that one exception to this all applying equally to [byref]: in addition to all this stuff about calling methods on different kinds of object, we also want to support calling a method on a value.
+(About that one exception to this all applying equally to [inout]: in addition to all this stuff about calling methods on different kinds of object, we also want to support calling a method on a value.
 This is also implemented with a form of materialization, which looks just like the logical-object kind except without writeback, because there's nothing to write back to.
-This is a special rule that only applies to passing this, because we assume that most types will have lots of useful methods that don't involve writing to this, whereas we assume that a function with an explicit [byref] parameter is almost certain to want to write to it.)
+This is a special rule that only applies to passing this, because we assume that most types will have lots of useful methods that don't involve writing to this, whereas we assume that a function with an explicit [inout] parameter is almost certain to want to write to it.)